fodela/Data-Structure-and-Algorithm/Lessons/search_and_sort.md

 Python has the inbuilt method `ord` e.g "cat" => `ord("c")` = 99 `ord("a")`= 97 `ord("t")` = 116 => 312
 312 % 11 = 4

+#### Collision Resolution

+1. Open addressing
+   1. Looks into the hash table and tries to find another open slot to hold the item that caused the collision